-Accelerating through the cycle of change can move an organization to peak performance faster.
+Accelerating through the change cycle can move an organization to peak performance faster.

 - Prepare an organization to help balance overt optimism and lessen the depths of unfounded pessimism

-Top 10 Critical Success Factors To Strategically Leverage Learning & Development
+Top 10 Critical Success Factors To Leverage Learning & Development:

 - Leadership / Stakeholder participation is required (it is not optional): The L&D efforts must have stakeholder involvement.
 They must take time to listen and act as role models.
-It is important to evaluate those who are supporters, neutral or passive, and identify, recruit and train stakeholders to be "Role Models”.
+It is essential to evaluate those who are supporters, neutral or passive, and identify, recruit and train stakeholders to be "Role Models ."
 Active participation will be critical throughout the process.

-- The learning programs must be a blend: The learning programs need to focus on the development of the priority skills, competencies and capabilities addressing the learning around the application of the above in the new strategy or environment.
+- The learning programs must be a blend: The learning programs need to focus on developing the priority skills, competencies, and capabilities addressing the learning around the application of the above in the new strategy or environment.
 The learning programs must answer the questions, "what do I need to do my job?" and "what's in it for me?"
-In addition, the learning programs need to be embedded with the key communication points on the vision and platform to bring it all together as noted later.
+In addition, the learning programs need to be embedded with the critical communication points on the vision and platform to bring it all together, as noted later.

 - Design and build the comprehensive learning program(s) with consensus from the stakeholder team: The involvement of the stakeholder in the planning is critical.
 Stakeholder feedback is continuous and must be regular because this creates and sustains stakeholder sponsorship.
-There must be a constant feedback loop to the head stakeholder and communications to the entire group including all stakeholders - internal and external.
+There must be a constant feedback loop to the head stakeholder and communications to the entire group, including internal and external stakeholders.
 Include logistics to cover the best way to get things done and link senior participation in the L&D event.
 Use L&D strategically to facilitate change and build resilience and organizational agility.

-- Obtain approval on resource requirements: It is very important to determine the level of resource requirements dedicated to the learning and development efforts.
-This includes development of internal and external expert resource allocation and the total budget for the L&D programs and communications.
+- Obtain approval on resource requirements: It is imperative to determine the resource requirements dedicated to the learning and development efforts.
+This includes the development of internal and external expert resource allocation and the total budget for the L&D programs and communications.
 It also requires consideration of existing L&D budgets and programs.
-Do not forget the businesses normally have adequate budget and are also likely to be the benefactors of the resulting return attributable to the improved performance and speed to peak performance.
+Do not forget that the businesses typically have an adequate budget and are also likely to be the benefactors of the resulting return attributable to the improved performance and speed to peak performance.
 Remember, only the most appropriate resources will create the results that will support ROI for L&D.

 - Build and embed a communication strategy: It is important to have a communication strategy and plan included as an integral part of the L&D programs.
-This plan should be scripted, tailored and aligned to support the learning events.
+This plan should be scripted, tailored, and aligned to support the learning events.
 Learning leaders must use the details of the communications throughout the learning events to provide the "vision" and purpose to enable workforce understanding and adjustment to change.
-Stakeholders can / must provide the passionate appeal for the change to tap the emotion and "hearts” of the people.
+Stakeholders can / must provide the passionate appeal for the change to tap the people's emotions and "hearts."
 The people also can respond with confidence that they understand and commit to the strategy.

-- Develop a plan for the L&D with experts, management, stakeholders and key resources participating: Break the training into the smallest teaching segment with rationale for each segment.
-Everyone can then understand what is going to happen, when, with whom, and why.
-The accumulation of knowledge should have a deliberate layered approach using a variety of learning channels, over a period of time, to make it ‘sticker’.
+- Develop a plan for the L&D with experts, management, stakeholders, and key resources participating: Break the training into the smallest teaching segment with rationale for each segment.
+Everyone can then understand what will happen, when, with whom, and why.
+The accumulation of knowledge should have a deliberate layered approach using a variety of learning channels to make it 'stickier' over time.